rajatmohan22/rajatmohan22/README.md

 - 🔭 Extremely passionate about Software Development and Project Management.
 - 🌱 AWS and Kubernetes Enthusiast.
+- ⚡ I am obsessed with building effecient software that can work in robust situations.
 - 💬 Ask me about literally anything you want. ( Except data science lmao )
 - 📫 Reach out on lkrajath22@gmail.com
-- ⚡ Fun Fact: I'm married to Node JS.

 <p align="center">